Identity-Centric Zero Trust Architecture -- Okta Workforce Identity Alternatives

 Detailed Tool Profiles

-- –Admin portal complexity — settings spread across multiple Azure portals
+- –Admin UI is fragmented across multiple Azure portals

 Cisco's MFA and zero trust access platform known for ease of deployment